1. Introduction.

 3. Other specifications.

-If you have any questions during the process, don't hesitate to contact us through the chat on our website or our support email help@cool-tabs.com
+If you have any questions during the process, don't hesitate to contact us through the chat on our website or our support email at help@cool-tabs.com.

 4. Content related.